 Duplicate samples are two or more samples collected at the same time from the same location and are used to check the analyzing laboratory's accuracy.
-CC&V will collect one duplicate sample quarterly.
+Sample frequency for duplicate samples is described in the Section 5.1.

 6.2.
 Rinse Blanks